mdibl/package_downloads/rsem/readme.md

 **cd**  to package_downloads/ install root directory and run
 ```

-Example 1: ./trigger_tool_install.sh bamtools
+Example 1: ./trigger_tool_install.sh rsem
-The above command tells the trigger script to install the current version of bamtools
+The above command tells the trigger script to install the current version of rsem

-Example 2: ./trigger_tool_install.sh bamtools v2.4.1
+Example 2: ./trigger_tool_install.sh rsem v1.3.0
-The above command tells the trigger script to install version v2.4.1
+The above command tells the trigger script to install version v1.3.0
 ```

 ## The Install Script